 What was your hospital experience like when you were admitted for the pain crisis?

-KB: “A lot of times there’s such a stigma about sickle cell patients and drug seeking.
-So when I got to the emergency room (ER), the doctors didn’t want to give me high doses of medication which I understand.
-You want to be cautious with that stuff but at the same time, I was in pain and had never experienced that type of pain before.
-So it kind of felt like they were experimenting with the medication they were giving me until we got to a place where I could eventually get some sort of pain relief.”
+KB: “A lot of times, there’s such a stigma about sickle cell patients and drug seeking.
+When I got to the emergency room, the doctors didn’t want to give me high doses of medication, which I understand.
+You want to be cautious, but, at the same time, I was in pain and had never experienced that type of pain before.
+It kind of felt like they were experimenting with the medication they were giving me until we got to a place where I could eventually get some sort of pain relief.”

-“Also, and this isn’t my personal experience, but I’ve been around other people living with sickle cell and one common complaint they have is that people assume that they’re lazy or just don’t want to work.
+“Also, and this isn’t my personal experience, but I’ve been around other people living with sickle cell and one common complaint they have is that people assume they’re lazy or just don’t want to work.
 They have pain crises often, which cause them to not be able to work and have to quit jobs.
-The common perception is ‘Oh, that person is lazy; they didn’t want to be here anyway.’
+The common perception is, “Oh, that person is lazy; they didn’t want to be here anyway.”
 That’s not the case at all.”

 Did your experience with SCD influence your decision to become a registered nurse?

-KB: “Yes, I had some very awesome nurses when I was a kid that made me go, ‘Hmm, this seems interesting.’
+KB: “Yes, I had some very awesome nurses when I was a kid that made me go, “Hmm, this seems interesting.”
 I also always found myself gravitating towards medical science and I was always interested in shows like ER.
-So it just kind of became my passion from there.
-I want to be a Certified Registered Nurse Anesthetist.”

-KB: “If you’re able to, it’s a priority to help your own community.
+KB: “If you’re able, it’s a priority to help your own community.
 It may not be you today, but it could be you tomorrow.
 Whether it’s giving blood or holding a hand, helping each other should be a priority.”